 On June 25th, Rahul Chandran posted this on Twitter: “I’d love to see any examples of UN/INGOs *declining* $$ because they could name a better positioned local partner.”
 We don’t know of UN examples, but we do have many examples of our own since this transfer of opportunity goes to the heart of why we founded WeRobotics.
-By transferring meaningful leadership opportunities to local experts, we can do our part in helping to shift power to local experts and drive systems change.
+By transferring meaningful leadership opportunities to local experts, we can do our part in helping to shift power with local experts and drive systems change.
 So I followed up on Twitter to ask Rahul what he thought of the following scenario: “Donor seeks to contract INGO (or foreign company) for projects that the INGO is qualified to implement.
 INGO strongly recommends that donor contracts qualified local organizations (or companies) instead.
 Donor contracts these local groups.”
 Rahul’s reply to this was: “That’s the dream,” to which he added: “What I’d like is for domestic organisations to have the money and flexibility to draw on whatever global expertise they need & want.”

 So here is one of many examples that speak to Rahul’s request.